Hong Kong protesters vow to keep fighting extradition law

 “It’s time to let lawmakers with different opinions express their views under the legislative process,” she said.
 “On whether to retract or push it through … our consideration is this: There is no doubt this issue is controversial.
 Explanation and dialogue are useful but perhaps that has not entirely dispelled worries.”

-Lam added that she has never “felt guilty” over the issue and insisted she believed she was doing the right thing.
-She said she felt “worried and sad” about the young protesters on the streets, but said that as a parent to two sons, she believed it would be wrong to cave in to “willful behavior.”
+Lam added that she has never “felt guilty” over the issue and believed she was doing the right thing.
+She said she felt “worried and sad” about the young protesters, but said that as a parent of two sons, she believed it would be wrong to cave in to “willful behavior.”

 Under its “one country, two systems” framework, Hong Kong was supposed to be guaranteed the right to retain its own social, legal and political systems for 50 years following its handover from British rule in 1997.
 However, China’s Communist Party has been seen as increasingly reneging on that agreement by forcing through unpopular laws.

-At briefing Wednesday, China’s Foreign Ministry repeated its support for the bill.
-Spokesman Geng Shuang also denied Beijing has been interfering in the city’s affairs in a way that violates agreements made when Hong Kong was handed back to China.
+China’s Foreign Ministry repeated its support for the bill, with spokesman Geng Shuang denying Beijing has been interfering in the city’s affairs in a way that violates agreements made when Hong Kong was handed back to China.

 “Hong Kong people’s rights and freedoms have been fully guaranteed in accordance with law,” he said.